Minnesota Wild Logo

 Saint Paul, Minnesota

-Minnesota Wild is a professional ice hockey team that plays in the National Hockey League.
-She is a member of the Western Conference and competes with the Central Division.
-The club was formed on June 25, 1997, and is based in St. Paul, Minnesota, where it plays at the home stadium of the Xcel Energy Center.
-It is recognized as the first NHL franchise in the region.
+Minnesota Wild is a professional hockey team competing in the National Hockey League.
+It is a member of the Western Conference and plays in the Central Division.
+The club was founded on June 25, 1997, and is based in St. Paul, Minnesota, where it plays at the Xcel Energy Center.
+It’s recognized as the first NHL franchise in the region.

 Meaning and History